MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/dashboards-ka.md

 ### Analytics tab

-To view an article’s view counts and other statistics, open the article you want to track, and then select the **Analytics** tab in the Customer Service Hub.
+To view an article’s view counts and other statistics, open the article you want to track, and then select the **Analytics** tab.

 - **Views**.
 Shows you the total number of times this article has been viewed.
 It also shows individual article views on specific days.
 You can select the column headers to sort by chronological order or by the number of views.